miker704/Strife/patches2.md

     - Uploaded happyFaceSmile.svg used for current user card.
     - Added Project build time in readme.md
     - Started on Mega User Profile card which gives a larger over view of a user shows some user info and two other tab sections to view the mutual servers and friends in common between the users.
-    - Uploaded noFriendsInCommon.svg which is the image displayed in mega upc when both the current user and the user being view does not have any mutual friends.
+    - Uploaded noFriendsInCommon.svg which is the image displayed in mega upc when both the current user and the user being viewed does not have any mutual friends.
+    - Uploaded noMutualServers.svg which is the image displayed in mega upc when both the current user and the user being viewed does not have any mutual servers.

 ## Backend Changes